-One of the most important ingredients in all of the culinary arts, garlic nevertheless seems to defy or transcend, attempts to define it in any but the most literal of terms.
+One of the most important ingredients in all of the culinary arts, garlic nevertheless seems to defy (or transcend) attempts to define it in any but the most literal terms.
 In that sense, then, garlic, like onions, shallots, and leeks, is a member of the lily family.

-Intensely and uniquely flavorful and aromatic, garlic is used in virtually every cuisine in the world, including nearly every form of Asian, European, African, Latin American and North American cooking.
+Its intense and unique flavor and aroma make it a mainstay of cuisines around the world, a nearly indispensable ingredient in just about every form of Asian, European, African, Latin American and North American cooking.

-The garlic bulb is covered in a papery skin which is inedible.
-The bulb, or head, is in turn comprised of individual sections called cloves.
-The cloves are themselves enclosed in the same paper like skin, and the pale yellowish flesh within is the part of the garlic that is used in cooking.
+Covered in an inedible papery skin, the bulb, or head, is comprised of individual sections called cloves.
+These cloves are themselves enclosed in a paperlike skin, and the pale yellowish flesh within is the part of the garlic that is used in cooking.

-Garlic has a powerful, pungent flavor when eaten raw.
-For that reason, it's customary to cook garlic in some way before eating it, which mellows the flavor considerably.
-Garlic is generally used as a flavoring ingredient in recipes rather than as the main ingredient itself, although roasted garlic can be eaten as a spread or condiment.
+When eaten raw, garlic has a powerful, pungent flavor.
+For that reason, it's customary to cook it in some way before serving it, which mellows the flavor considerably.
+It's generally used as a flavoring ingredient in recipes rather than as the main ingredient itself, although roasted garlic can be eaten as a spread or condiment.